Ronald Gene Simmons: Russellville

 On the morning of December 28, the first Monday after Christmas, Simmons wrote a short letter, stuck it in an envelope with $250, and addressed it to his mother-in-law, May Novak.
 "Dear Ma, sometimes you reap many more times what you sow.
 This is just a little token of our appreciation.
 Keep it in remembrance of us.
 Love, Gene."

 Then, armed with two .22-caliber revolvers, Simmons drove a car belonging to his oldest son, Ronald Gene Simmons Jr., to Russellville.

 Simmons had meticulously mapped out his murderous route in town.
-At some point along it, he mailed the letter and two other letters with almost identical wording and money to two nieces.
+At some point along the way, he mailed the letter and two other letters with almost identical wording, along with money, to two nieces.
 All had a December 28, 1987, Russellville postmark.

+Robert Wood, who witnessed one of the shootings, said, "He definitely looked for who he wanted to shoot."
+Wood also said that Simmons had worked at or knew people at each of the places where the shootings occurred.

 Law office

 His first target was Kathy Cribbins Kendrick at Peel, Eddy, and Gibbons Law Firm, near the town center on South Glenwood Avenue.
 Simmons had been infatuated with Kendrick when they both worked at Woodline Motor Freight Company, but she had rejected him.
 After walking into the office, he shot and killed Kendrick with four shots to the head.
 She died a short time later at St. Mary's Regional Medical Center.
+A divorcee, she had worked for the firm for three months.

 As he left, someone called the police department.
 It was about 10:17 AM.

 Oil company

-Traveling on side streets instead of Main Street, which would have been more direct, Simmons went to an oil company office at 2601 West Main Street, intending to kill owner Russell "Rusty" Taylor, a former employer.
+Traveling on side streets instead of Main Street, which would have been more direct, Simmons went to the office of Taylor Oil Company at 2601 West Main Street, intending to kill owner Russell "Rusty" Taylor, who had once been Simmons' employer at the Sinclair Mini Mart.
 He shot and wounded Taylor in the right arm and left side of his chest and killed James David Chaffin, a firefighter and delivery driver for Taylor, with one shot to the head at point-blank range.
 Chaffin was a stranger to Simmons.
 He had just returned from a car fire when he encountered Simmons.
-After the shooting, Simmons fired at a clerk who escaped by ducking behind boxes, initially thinking she had been shot.
+After the shooting, Simmons fired at a clerk, Juli Money, who escaped by ducking behind boxes, initially thinking she had been shot.
 When officers arrived, she gave a detailed description of Simmons and his vehicle.
 The second shooting was reported at 10:27 a.m.

-At Simmons' first trial, Taylor said Simmons was working at the Sinclair Mini Mart when Taylor sold the business in October 1986.
+In an interview at St. Mary's Regional Medical Center on December 31, 1987, Rusty Taylor said he had no recollection of any dispute and had not had contact with Simmons in over a year.
+Taylor's mother, Mary Taylor, said Taylor had turned down Simmons' request for a raise because he was only a part-timer.
+Simmons quit on December 18, 1987.